raystack/compass/docs/concepts/overview.md

 }
 ```

-Record Ingestion API \(/v1/types/{name}\) is idempotent, and it’s safe to send the same record multiple times.
+RecordV1 Ingestion API \(/v1/types/{name}\) is idempotent, and it’s safe to send the same record multiple times.
 If a record has changed, pushing it to ingestion API will replace the older record.
 Every record is produced to some type \(or more accurately, every record belongs to some type\) but the search is run against every record, irrespective of the type \(unless restricted by a filter criteria\).

 ## Lineage